“Poses” is the project of spanish artist, Yolanda Dominguez, whose work I’ve been keeping in my vault of goodies for quite a while.

 Although the poses in the examples Yiolanda has chosen are all technically different from eachother, you might also notice a similarity, in that all the woman are posing in a manner to suggest they might be weak, slightly insane and even deranged.
 Twisted bodies, inverted hands on hips, nonsensical actions– Yiolanda believes this is a pattern that constantly repeats itself in the fashion world.

-Yiolanda’s aim is not just to show how ridiculous the fashion industry can be but also to show how harmful it can be to be influenced by the images imposed and imprinted on us daily.
+Yiolanda’s aim is not just to show how “silly” fashion modelling can look out of context, but also to show how harmful it can be to be influenced by the images imposed and imprinted on us daily.

 “…photographers and fashion editorials throw women on the floor, put them into ridiculous positions; submissive, dead, diseased … I do not identify with these women and almost no woman does identify with them.
 However, all strive to be like them because we have no other reference.
 This leads to many disorders and diseases.
 It seems that women cannot have a wrinkle, or cannot weigh more than 50 kilos, or cannot be older than 25 years.
 That is not healthy or sane.
 The men never go out in these poses and situations.”